 US-based suppliers, wholesalers, and distributors are more comfortable working with a US entity.
 Having a Wyoming LLC with a US address and phone number eliminates friction in supplier negotiations.

 The EIN (Employer Identification Number) is your business's tax ID.
-US residents can obtain one online instantly.
-Non-residents must apply by fax or mail (or use a formation service that handles this).
+Ready-made companies already have theirs issued.
+For new registrations, US residents can obtain one online instantly; non-residents must apply by fax or mail (or use a formation service that handles this).
 USLLCGlobal obtains your EIN same-day.

 Go to Amazon Seller Central and register using your LLC name, EIN, and US bank account.
 Choose a Professional selling plan ($39.99/month) for FBA access.
 You will need to complete Amazon's identity verification, which requires a government-issued ID (passport works for international sellers).